 All parking areas shall be edged with Portland Cement Concrete vertical curbs, curb and gutters and mono-thically formed curb sidewalks.

 Parking areas shall be landscaped in Planting Areas as defined in the Centennial Village PUD Development Plan.
-The parking area Planting Areas shall be landscaped with Trees, shrubs and perennial flowers.
+The parking area Planting Areas shall be landscaped with Trees and/orshrubs and/or perennial flowers.

 Parking area landscaping shall conform to an approved Landscaping Plan and to the design standards defined in the Site Landscaping – Section 10.